Written by

 Share to help others transfer files from external hard drive to Mac!

-Preparations before transferring files from external hard drive to Mac
+What to prepare before transferring files from external drives to Mac

 To ensure the successful process for transferring files from the external hard drive to your Mac, you should prepare before diving into the detailed steps.